What Is Need-Based Financial Aid?

 Paying for college can be expensive, but there are several types of financial aid available to students.
 Some aid awards are determined based on your family’s financial situation.
 Known as need-based financial aid, amounts are awarded based on several factors, and in some cases, it may not need to be repaid.

-If you’re unsure whether you’ll qualify for need-based aid, how much you’ll receive, or whether you need to pay it back, we’ve outlined helpful information to help you navigate these questions below.
+If you’re unsure whether you’ll qualify for need-based aid, how much you’ll receive, or whether you need to pay it back, here’s what you need to know.

 Defining Need-Based Financial Aid

-To put it simply, need-based financial aid is money to help students pay for the costs associated with attending college, which is awarded based on their financial situation.
+To put it simply, need-based financial aid is money to help students pay for the costs of attending college that’s awarded based on their financial situation.

 Direct Subsidized Student Loans